Areas of Expertise

 Advised on and is acting on a number of PFI projects, including multi-million pound disputes in relation to latent defects and claims for deductions.

-Currently acting for numerous building owners across the United Kingdom in connection with the design and construction of external wall systems.
+Currently acting for numerous building owners across the United Kingdom in connection with the design and construction of external wall systems and fire safety defects.

 Successfully defending an adjudication on behalf of a housing association in relation to a claim by a contractor in relation to the valuation of variations and the assessment of extensions of time and loss and expense under a JCT Design and Build Contract 2011.